 49. Pinnacles National Park

-The Pinnacles National Park in USA can be seen close to the western coast of California to the south of San Jose.
+The Pinnacles National Park in the USA can be seen close to the western coast of California to the south of San Jose.
 This park earns its name from the decayed peaks that stand in the middle of the area – these peaks are remains of a dead volcano.
 The park is divided into two different areas; each of which has a separate entry point on Highway 146.
 Sought-after activities within The Pinnacles incorporate hiking, rock ascending, and cave investigation.
 In springtime, the park becomes colorful due to the huge amount of wildflowers that bloom in this place.
 Within some of the caves, it is feasible to find Townsend’s Big-Eared Bats, although at the time of breeding season the caves are out of bounds

 50. Guadalupe National Park